 Prior to joining SPP, Murugesan taught at the University of California, Merced.
 Murugesan graduated from St. Joseph's College of Commerce, Bangalore and holds an M.A. in Economics from Jawaharlal Nehru University, New Delhi.

-At SPP, Murugesan teaches elective courses on development and institutional economics.
+At SPP, Murugesan teaches elective courses on development, behavioral and institutional economics.
 He co-teaches the core courses on Economic Analysis and Quantitative Methods.